Saikat-S/Saikat-S/README.md

-### Hi there 👋
+### Hi there 👋 I'm Saikat Sharma

 <!--
 **Saikat-S/Saikat-S** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JS, Python, NN
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...